POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 In my case POTS was the last thing to be tested/diagnosed.
 Presenting mysterious and serious symptoms (such as chest pain and isolated loss of consciousness), doctors found negative results for most every heart condition, organ disfunction, and beyond before considering POTS.

-Although often coined as a heart condition, POTS doesn’t hold the same prognosis as many other urgent-surgery types of heart issues.
+Although often coined as a heart condition, POTS doesn’t hold the same prognosis as many other anatomical heart issues.
 The body & organs themselves often show a clean bill of health.
 The key to a favorable prognosis lays in long-term management of underlying symptoms:

 Lifestyle changes such as increased sodium intake, mindful exercise routines, select medication, and limitation of environmental triggers go a long way in minimizing the toll of POTS on the body.